 - Witnesses ‐ You will need to provide photocopies of witnesses passports (front page).

 You must both must apply jointly, in person, to the Marriage Officer of the Municipality of the area in which you wish to marry, and complete a Notice of Marriage.

 There are various documents to be presented and criteria to be satisfied for the Notice of Marriage to be properly completed.
-They are the following:

 - Each person must present proof of identity, age and nationality: valid passport (and possibly birth certificate).
 If an applicant is under 18 years of age they must provide a letter from their parent or legal guardian.

-Each person must affirm (by declaring on oath) that they "know of no impediment or other lawful hindrance to their marriage".
+- Each person must affirm (by declaring on oath) that they "know of no impediment or other lawful hindrance to their marriage".

-Each person must prove that they are single either by showing that they have never been married, or by proving that any previous marriage is over.
+- Each person must prove that they are single either by showing that they have never been married, or by proving that any previous marriage is over.